Corn Islands: Air

-Great Corn Island can be reached by a La Costena flight from Managua or Bluefields that arrive twice a day to Corn Island Airport.
+Great Corn Island can be reached by a La Costeña flight from Managua or Bluefields, which arrive twice a day at Corn Island Airport.

 Sea

 Great Corn Island can be reached by a ferry or a small speedboat from the City of Bluefields that leaves from there every Wednesday and Saturday to the island.

 Economy and tourism

 Throughout most of the 20th century, the economy revolved around coconut production.
-During the 1960s and 1970s, commercial fishing as well as lobster and shrimp fishing became the main industry.
-The recent growth in tourism throughout the region, however, has also affected the islands.
+During the 1960s and 1970s, commercial fishing as well as lobster and shrimp fishing became the primary industry.
+However, the recent growth in tourism throughout the region has also affected the islands.
 Tourism on the islands has grown considerably, with their many surrounding coral reefs making them a popular destination for scuba diving and snorkeling.

 Barracudas, nurse sharks, hammerhead sharks, green sea turtles, and spotted eagle rays are among the marine life that can be seen around the islands.

 Sports

 Baseball is a popular sport in the Corn Islands.
 The main stadium on the island is the Karen Tucker Baseball Stadium.

-Volleyball and Football are also Sports that are played by many islanders.
+Volleyball and Football are also Sports that many islanders play.